 Magder was a visiting scholar at the University of Amsterdam’s School of Communication Research in 2003.
 In 2001, he was the Malim Harding Visiting Professor in the Department of Political Science at the University of Toronto.
 Magder was the special academic advisor to the UN World Television Conference in 1999 and 2000.

 He received his BA from the University of Toronto, his MA from Carleton University in Ottawa and his PhD from the Department of Political Science at York University in Toronto.
-In 1988, he was a post-doctoral fellow at the Centre for Communication and Information Studies at the Polytechnic of Central London (now the University of Westminster).
-Born in Toronto, he lives in Greenwich Village, New York.
+In 1988, he was a postdoctoral fellow at the Centre for Communication and Information Studies at the Polytechnic of Central London (now the University of Westminster).

 - The Origins of International Agreements and Global Media: The Post, the Telegraph, and Wireless Communication Before World War I. Robin Mansell and Marc Raboy, eds.
 The Handbook of Global Media and Communication Policy.
 London: Blackwell Publishing (23 - 39), 2011